 Swords and Sorcery Everywhere!

-Some things are definitely not the dividing points between EF and S&S. That is to say, a book doesn’t belong to Sword and Sorcery just because its characters poke each other with their swords or fling sorcery about.
+Some things are definitely not the dividing points between EF and S&S. That is to say, a book doesn’t belong on the Sword and Sorcery shelf just because its characters poke each other with their swords or fling sorcery about.

 Nine Princes in Amber – book one of The Chronicles of Amber, has around 150 pages and you will still have digits to spare if you name each of your fingers and toes after a character.
 But that series is definitely Epic Fantasy.

 Also, the difference does not reside in whether or not there is a moral polarization between the characters.
 Supposedly, characters in S&S tend to be morally ambiguous, while in EF you have a clear demarcation between the heroes and the villains.